“Labor is the superior of capital and deserves much the higher consideration.”— Abraham Lincoln, “First Annual Message to Congress” (December 3, 1861)

 “Americans worked less last year on average, but that was because mass layoffs in the spring meant fewer people were working at all.
 Among those who kept their jobs, there was little change in the amount of time spent working in a given day — about seven and a half hours in 2020, the same as in 2019.”

-As Nobel Prize-winning New York Times columnist Paul Krugman wrote in August 2021:
+And as Nobel Prize-winning New York Times columnist Paul Krugman wrote in August 2021:

 “And workers are, it seems, willing to pay a price to avoid going back to the way things were.
 This may, by the way, be especially true for older workers, some of whom seem to have dropped out of the labor force.”

+But as workers have begun on a grassroots level to organize unions at such places as REI, Trader Joe’s, Starbucks, Amazon warehouses, and a LA topless bar, Labor suddenly has more muscle.
 As we rethink work and life, it is a most fitting moment to consider how we labor and the history of Labor Day.

 The holiday was born at the end of the nineteenth century, in a time when work was no picnic.
 As America was moving from farms to factories in the Industrial Age, there was a long, violent, often-deadly struggle for fundamental workers’ rights, a struggle that in many ways was America’s “other civil war.”
 (From “The Blood and Sweat Behind Labor Day”)